-An individual who independently contracts with the DHCFP to provide PCS to a recipient under the Self-Directed Care model.
+An individual who independently contracts with the DHCFP to provide PCS personal care services or skilled services to a recipient under the Self-Directed Care model where no Personal Care Services (PCS) Agency or Intermediary Service Organization (ISO) is available.
 The independent contractor holds a Medicaid provider number and receives all payments from Medicaid and must meet the conditions of participation as stated in MSM Chapter 100, Chapter 2300, Chapter 2600 and in a specific provider agreement for waiver services.